 Instructions

-• Mix together flour and salt in food processor.
+- Mix together 5 cups all-purpose flour and 1 teaspoon salt in food processor.

-• Add water, eggs and butter.
+- Add 1 cup water, 3 eggs and ½ cup butter.
 Pulse until a dough forms.
 You can add a little more flour or water if needed.

-• Meanwhile, peel and cube your potatoes.
+- Meanwhile, peel and cube 4 medium potatoes.
 Place in a pot of water and bring to a boil.
 Boil until tender, about 10-15 minutes.
 Drain completely.
 Place pan of drained potatoes over low heat and allow any remaining water to evaporate.

-• To finish, melt half the butter in a large skillet.
-Add the bacon.
+- To finish, melt half the 2 Tablespoons butter in a large skillet.
+Add the 3 strips bacon.
 Place a few pierogies in the melted butter so that they form a single layer.
 Cook over medium heat until they are golden brown, flip and cook the other side.
 Remove from pan and place in serving dish.
 Continue working, adding a little butter and bacon as you go, until all of the pierogi are cooked.

 Notes